It is the propagation of a pathogen from an initial or primary site to a different or secondary site within the host’s body.

 Lymphatic spread is the most common route of initial metastasis for carcinomas.
 On the contrary, it is uncommon for a sarcoma to metastasize through this route.

-The lymphatic system eventually drains from the thoracic duct and the right lymphatic duct to the systemic venous system at the venous angle and into the brachiocephalic veins, and therefore these metastatic cells can also eventually be disseminated through the hematogenous pathway.
+The lymphatic system eventually drains from the thoracic duct and the right lymphatic duct to the systemic venous system at the venous angle and into the brachiocephalic veins.
+Therefore these metastatic cells can also eventually be disseminated through the hematogenous pathway.

 The immune system usually attacks and destroys cancer cells that travel through the lymphatic system or the bloodstream.

-Some tumors, especially carcinomas, can metastasize along anatomical canalicular spaces.
-These spaces include, for example, the bile ducts, the urinary system, the airways and the subarachnoid space.
+Some tumors, especially carcinomas, can metastasize along with anatomical canalicular spaces.
+These spaces include, for example, the bile ducts, the urinary system, the airways, and the subarachnoid length.

-The process is similar to that of transcelomic propagation.
-However, it is often unclear whether tumors diagnosed simultaneously from a canalicular system are a metastatic process or, in fact, independent tumors caused by the same agent (cancer of the field).
+The process is similar to that of transpyloric propagation.
+However, it is often unclear whether tumors diagnosed simultaneously from a canalicular system are a metastatic process or independent tumors caused by the same agent (cancer of the field).

-But sometimes the cancer cells survive and establish themselves in another area of the body, where they form a new tumor.
-To survive and grow in the new location, the tumor must form its own blood supply (called angiogenesis).
+But sometimes, the cancer cells survive and establish themselves in another body area, where they form a new tumor.
+Cancer must develop its blood supply (angiogenesis) to survive and grow in the new location.

 Is it a metastasis of the same type of cancer that caused it?

-The doctors give a metastasis of the same name as the original cancer.
-Therefore, a breast cancer that spreads to the liver, for example, is called “metastatic breast cancer,” not liver cancer.
+The doctors give a metastasis of the same name as original cancer.
+Therefore, breast cancer that spreads to the liver, for example, is called “metastatic breast cancer,” not liver cancer.

 This is because cancer began in breast cancer cells.

-However, even though the tumors in each of these different locations represent breast cancer, doctors are learning more about how metastases may differ from the primary (original) tumor at the molecular and genetic level.
+However, even though the tumors in each location represent breast cancer, doctors are learning more about how metastases may differ from the primary (original) tumor at the molecular and genetic levels.